Skip to content Skip to footer

 From the archives: what are the most valuable engagement metrics to measure in a subscription model?

-How to measure engagement, an evergreen question!… Whilst there's no shortage of engagement available, many are struggling to prioritize metrics, understanding which are actually valuable to track with the end goal being to increase reader revenue.
+How to measure engagement, an evergreen question!… Whilst there's no shortage of engagement data available, many are struggling to prioritize metrics, understanding which are actually valuable to track with the end goal being to increase reader revenue.
 So we got to work, asking experts around the industry of their take.

 One interesting perspective came from publishers in DRIVE, the digital reader revenue initiative, who measure the success of their stories with 3 key metrics: